AnaG0307/adriana-crafter-ii/README.md

 ### Landing Page Image

+The landing Page image is designed for any user to be able what is the website about and why the artist does what she do.
+It welcomes the user with one the the artist's works and introduces them to what is the content about.

 [Back to Top](#AdrianaCrafter)

 ### About Section

+The about section section includes a picture of a dreamcatcher and w little explanation of the meaning and why it is a special gift to make to the people you love, especially kids.
+It intriduces the user to the origins, meaning, bad dreams and good dreams.

 [Back to Top](#AdrianaCrafter)

 ### Footer

+The footer is been kept as simple as possible with two main points:
+* Links to the artist's social media
+* A brief explanation of who the artist is

 [Back to Top](#AdrianaCrafter)

 ### Gallery

+The gallery page is divided in two main sections:

+1. How dreamcatcher are made
+2. Actual images of the previous works of the artist

 [Back to Top](#AdrianaCrafter)

 ### Create Your Order

+This page will allow the user to create their own order to the artist after getting insopiration from the gallery of images.
+It also provides prices information and the options available as well as what to expect once the order is been sent to the artist.

 [Back to Top](#AdrianaCrafter)

 ### Contact

+The contact page allows the users to contact the artist with any question or request they might have.
+This section is more versatile and allows the user the express themselves more directly and on a personalised way.

 [Back to Top](#AdrianaCrafter)